disha2553/disha2553/README.md

 I’m a Computer Science graduate with a specialization in AI & ML from Finolex Academy, ranked **1st in my branch** under the University of Mumbai with a **CGPA of 9.75**.

-I enjoy building full-stack web applications, exploring artificial intelligence, and creating real-world solutions with code.
-My strength lies in **Java**, **Python**, and the **MERN stack**, and I have a passion for clean design, well-structured logic, and continuous learning.
+I enjoy building  web applications, exploring artificial intelligence, and creating real-world solutions with code.
+My strength lies in **Java**, **Python**, and the **SQL**, and I have a passion for clean design, well-structured logic, and continuous learning.

 ---